Skip to main content

 3. Agent service

-The agent service is the core of the system.
+The agent service is the core of the system, powered by PolyAI’s LLM-native architecture.
 It receives the transcribed user input and coordinates:

-• Language understanding (NLU): Interprets what the user said, their intent, and extracts entities
+• Language understanding: Uses large language models (LLMs) to interpret what the user said, their intent, and extract entities in a conversational, context-aware manner

 • Decision making (Policy engine): Determines the appropriate response based on your configured Managed Topics, flows, and rules by executing nodes in priority order